wiseman-timelord/GoldWeekly-Indicator/README.md

 ### Features
 The current detail of features is...
-- Display text - useful info such as, periods since week start max 1000, combined smma result, week date start/end.
+- GoldWeekly-TextDisplay - useful info such as, periods since week start max 1000, combined smma result, week date start/end.
-- 3 color smma trends - Red is Fast, Orange is Medium, Yellow is Slow, with default line thickness 2.
+- GoldWeekly-3xSmma - 3 color smma trends, Red is Fast, Orange is Medium, Yellow is Slow, with default line thickness 2.
 - Any pair compatible - Not pair locked like early version, but still intended for gold.

 ### Preview